vmasten/snakes-cafe/README.md

 # Snakes Cafe

-A demonstration using dictionaries and lists in Python to populate the menu at a very popular 🐍 cafe
+A command line utility that uses dictionaries and lists in Python to populate the menu and take orders at a very popular 🐍 cafe.

-- [x] Prints a menu
-- [x] Takes an order
-- [x] Tracks items ordered
-- [x] Exits on command